AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 “And should he decide whether or not you should have the chemistry set?”

-“<i>No!</i>” shouted Janie.
+“_No!_” shouted Janie.
 Shocked at the ferocity of her response, she put her hand over her mouth.
 Did she wake her parents?

 Again the faint, crackling voice pierced the silence.
 This time, Anarcho Claus answered.
 “I read you, C.B.
 Double score down here.
 How’s up top?”

 Janie leaned close to Anarcho Claus to hear the voice.
 It sounded deep and resonant.

-<i>“Another sleigh sighted by Black Nose on Ultra-Vision.
-The Redcoat is coming!”</i>
+_“Another sleigh sighted by Black Nose on Ultra-Vision.
+The Redcoat is coming!”_

 “10-4.
 C.B.
 Pull me up and out.
 Over.”

 “Who’s C.B., Anarcho Claus?” asked Janie, tugging on his sleeve…

-<big>ZWINK!</big>
+ **ZWINK!**

 She was standing in the snow on her roof!
 And perched precariously on the peak of the roof stood nine reindeer, a matte-black sleigh full of toys, and a white polar bear sitting in the sleigh holding some kind of radio set in its paws..